Frequently Asked Questions

 Call the Cattaraugus County Health Department WIC Program at 716-373-8057 or 716-368-2264.

-Pregnant women, breastfeeding women for up to 1 year), bottle feeding mothers (for 6 months), or children under age 5 may be eligible if they meet the income restrictions.
+Pregnant and breastfeeding women, infants and children up to 5 years of age may be eligible fi they meet income requirements.
 Call the WIC office to check.
 When a medical screening is required, WIC staff can do it for free, or you may choose to see your doctor.
 If eligible, your first checks will be available at the end of the orientation session.
 After that, you will pick up the checks at the site of your choosing.

 Standards for participation in the program are the same for everyone regardless of race, color, national origin, age, sex, handicap, religion or political belief.